jdpro/scolomfr-recette/README.md

 Deploy target/recette.war into a Web application container like Tomcat.

-Provide your tomcat credentials in local maven settings
+Provide your tomcat credentials as local maven settings.

 ```xml
 <server>